projectcomet64/m64mm-docs/docs/index.rst

 Welcome to M64MM's documentation!
 =================================
-Please note that this is a *work in progress*!
+Please note: this is a *work in progress*!
 The document structure right now is very barebones.
-Changes in the form of pull requests will be reviewed and accepted once the site is online and accessible to everyone.

 .. toctree::
    :maxdepth: 2